Alice Amsden Best Book Award

 Only current SASE members are invited to nominate a book for the prize, and authors are welcome to nominate their own work.
 Nomination periods open at the beginning of winter and close at the end of winter each year.
 During this time, those who wish to submit a book for consideration may send 4 hard copies to the SASE office at the address below or, preferably, send a pdf copy directly to the committee at email@example.com.
 Nominations must be accompanied by a brief nomination letter that states how the book contributes to SASE’s intellectual mission.
 All books/submissions must be in English.
 Please note that achieving diversity and inclusion is a priority for SASE.

-Applications for the 2022 SASE Alice Amsden Best Book Award are currently open.
+Applications for the 2022 SASE Alice Amsden Best Book Award are currently closed.

 Address for physical copies: